-ASX Princi oles Reference Comply Princ iple 2 - Structure of the board to add value 2.1 The board of a listed entity should: 2.1 √ (a) have a nomination committee which: has at least three members, a majority of whom are independent directors, and ii. is chaired by an independent director, and disclose iii. the charter of the committee iv. the members of the committee, and v. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or (a) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively 2.2 mix ted entity should have and disclose a board skills matrix setting out the of skills and diversity that the board currently has or is looking to achieve s membership.
-2.2 \checkmark 2.3 A lis ted entity should disclose: 2.3 \checkmark (a) the names of the directors considered by the board to be independent directors (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion, and (c) the length of service of each director 2.4 A m ajority of the board of a listed entity should be independent directors.
-2.3 and 2.4 \checkmark 2.5 chair of the board of a listed entity should be an independent director and, articular, should not be the same person as the CEO of the entity.
-2.3 and 2.4 \checkmark 2.6 app and ted entity should have a program for inducting new directors and provide ropriate professional development opportunities for directors to develop maintain the skills and knowledge needed to perform their role as ctors effectively.
-2.5 ~ Princ iple 3 - Act ethically and responsibly 3.1 A lis ted entity should: 3.1 \checkmark (a) have a code of conduct for its directors, senior executives and employees, and (b) disclose that code or a summary of it
+ASX Princi ples Reference Comply Princ iple 2 - Structure of the board to add value 2.1 The board of a listed entity should: 2.1 $\checkmark$ (a) have a nomination committee which: has at least three members, a majority of whom are independent directors, and ii. is chaired by an independent director, and disclose iii. the charter of the committee iv. the members of the committee, and v. as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings, or (b) if it does not have a nomination committee, disclose that fact and the processes it employs to address board succession issues and to ensure that the board has the appropriate balance of skills, knowledge, experience, independence and diversity to enable it to discharge its duties and responsibilities effectively 2.2 ted entity should have and disclose a board skills matrix setting out the mix of skills diversity that the board currently has or is looking to achieve in its membership.
+2.2 $\checkmark$ 2.3 A lis ted entity should disclose: 2.3 $\checkmark$ (a) the names of the directors considered by the board to be independent directors (b) if a director has an interest, position, association or relationship of the type described in Box 2.3 but the board is of the opinion that it does not compromise the independence of the director, the nature of the interest, position, association or relationship in question and an explanation of why the board is of that opinion, and (C) the length of service of each director 2.4 A m ajority of the board of a listed entity should be independent directors.
+2.3 and 2.4 $\checkmark$ 2.5 chair of the board of a listed entity should be an independent director and, in cular, should not be the same person as the CEO of the entity.
+2.3 and 2.4 $\checkmark$ 2.6 profe ted entity should have a program for inducting new directors and provide appropriate essional development opportunities for directors to develop and maintain the skills knowledge needed to perform their role as directors effectively.
+2.5 $\checkmark$ Princ iple 3 - Act ethically and responsibly 3.1 A lis ted entity should: 3.1 $\checkmark$ (a) have a code of conduct for its directors, senior executives and employees, and (b) disclose that code or a summary of it